when heroes were heroes

 His death blew up our family.
 We’ve each been looking for him ever since, in our own way.
 For a long time as I grew up I wished I could crawl into the old cabinet where he used to hang his jackets, where the smell of his pipe tobacco lingered for years like the incense at Sunday mass that hangs heavy in the air and then slowly wafts heavenwards.
 But now I feel his presence more powerfully than ever before.
 Just last week his namesake and grandson joined an elite unit of the US Army.

 You worry that all those great tales of his grandfather made that path inevitable.
 You wonder about the family in Hamburg you never dared to meet, complete strangers mysteriously and secretly connected to you and yours, down through the generations, for eternity.
 But mostly you pray for your son and his magnificent friends, that they may never know of these things.

 Sergeant Thomas P. Winter served in the 25th Battalion, 2nd New Zealand Expeditionary Force, in World War Two.
-His grandson, Sergeant Thomas C. Winter, is currently based at Fort Carson, in Colorado.
+His grandson, Sergeant Thomas C. Winter, is based at Fort Carson, Colorado.

 Peter is represented by The Garamond Agency of Washington D.C.